Xeinaemm/RimWorldPerformance/README.md

 - Allow Tools - mod automatically adjusts to haul urgently, no need for Haul+
 - Combat Extended
 - Any Extended Storage mod

 ## Incompatible mods:
 - Pick Up and Haul - similar idea, but PUAH isn't late game optimized or huge scale
-- Any mod that changes tick functionality
+- Any mod that changes tick rate functionality
-- Any "smart" construction/deconstruction mod
+- Any "smart" construction/deconstruction mod - unlike other 'smart' mods, it replaces the entire implementation rather than attempting to inject code into existing ones.
+Injection often results in conflicts with other mods, even if they don't affect this area — hauling is an example of this.

 ## Troubleshooting
 - Check first in mod (if installed) **Dubs Performance Analyzer->Modders->RimWorldPerformance** for performance problems